suminwei2772/STAT545/hw02/Gapminder_dplyr_explore_hw02.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

 Q1.6: What data type is each variable?

 A: Can be answered with `str()` as seen above:

--   Country is factor
+-   Country is class `factor`
--   Continent is factor
+-   Continent is class `factor`
--   Year is integer
+-   Year is is class `integer`
+-   Life Expectancy is class `numeric`
--   LifeExp is number
+-   Population is class `integer`
--   Pop is integer
+-   GDP per Capita is class `numeric`

 Can also check the data type of each variable one by one: